 - Slice and dice by channel and question in your reporting

-These watchwords are empathy, clarity and bionics.
-These watchwords give everyone at the company a framework from which to make decisions.
-These guide both their product decisions as well as how they operate internally.
+The watchwords give everyone at the company a framework from which to make decisions, and guide both their product decisions as well as how they operate internally.